suzannecodeinst/PP1_Hi-Hens/README.md

 Referred to this [article](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/translate) to understand how to use the transform-function in css to push a div container slightly off screen.

+Google Chrome Dev tools were invaluable to test out css code inparticular to understand flexbox.

 ### Media